 The pretty island of Ko Samet (also spelt Koh Samed) is popular for good reason and well worth a visit if you are travelling along Thailand’s east coast.
 With its lovely sandy beaches and proximity to Bangkok, Ko Samet attracts a mix of Thai and overseas visitors.
 On weekends and public holidays, the island is a popular getaway for people living in Bangkok and it’s advisable to book accommodation in advance.
 Unlike Ko Chang and the other islands further east, Ko Samet enjoys a more sheltered location and sees significantly less rainfall during the wet season.
 This makes Ko Samet a good choice if you are looking for an island getaway during the low season months.

-Most of Ko Samet’s beaches are located on the east coast of the island with the most popular being the white sand beach of Hat Sai Kaew where you will also find statues of mermaids in tribute to Thailand’s most famous writer, Sunthorn Phu, whose family were from Rayong.
+The majority of Ko Samet’s beaches are located on the east coast of the island with the most popular being the white sand beach of Hat Sai Kaew.
+Look out for statues of mermaids and pipers in tribute to Thailand’s most famous writer, Sunthorn Phu, whose family were from Rayong.
 The statues are characters from an epic Thai poem from the 1800s called Phra Aphai Mani which featured Ko Samet in the storyline.

 If you are seeking a more local beach experience with fewer foreign tourists, consider the Rayong mainland.
 During the week you’ll find plenty of space on the sand with most tourists eschewing the quiet appeal of Rayong in favour of Pattaya, Ko Samet or Ko Chang.
 Quiet stretches of beach combined with value-for-money food and accommodation make the Rayong mainland a good choice for anybody looking for a more local alternative compared to the main tourist resorts.